 1.1 The Agency shall retain copies of all records relating to this Agreement in accordance with the requirements set forth in 2 CFR §200.333 ("Retention Requirements for Records"), as incorporated in Exhibit "B", and the terms and conditions set forth in this Agreement.
 All such records shall be maintained in an organized and orderly manner and in a format acceptable to the Program Administrator.
-The County (or its designee), Program Administrator, Inspectors General, the Comptroller General of the United States, or HUD and/or any of their authorized representatives shall have full access and right to examine such records which shall include, but not be limited to, all contracts, leases, and/or financial records relating to the Project, including source documentation to support how CDBG Funds were expended, which shall include, but is not limited to, invoices, schedules containing comparisons of budgeted amounts and actual expenditures, construction progress schedules signed by the general contractor, and other documentation as may be required by the County or Program Administrator to support expenditures related to the Project.
+The County (or its designee), Program Administrator, Inspectors General, the Comptroller General of the United States, or HUD and/or any of their authorized representatives shall have full access and right to examine such records which shall include, but not be limited to, all contracts, leases, and/or financial records relating to the Project, including source documentation to support how CDBG Funds were expended, which shall include, but is not limited to, invoices, schedules containing comparisons of budgeted amounts and actual expenditures, demolition and clearance progress schedules signed by the general contractor, and other documentation as may be required by the County or Program Administrator to support expenditures related to the Project.

-- 1.2 The Agency shall keep documentation which demonstrates that the Project is designed for the particular needs of the facility that provides education and resources for homeless pregnant and low income teens, and low income children with disabilities. - 1.3 The Agency shall retain copies of all records described in this Section, or otherwise relating to the Project, for a period of no less than six (6) years from the termination of this Agreement.
+- 1.2 The Agency shall keep documentation which demonstrates that the Project is designed for the particular needs of the facility in providing emergency shelter for victims of domestic violence and their families. - 1.3 The Agency shall retain copies of all records described in this Section, or otherwise relating to the Project, for a period of no less than six (6) years from the termination of this Agreement.
 If any litigation, claim, or audit is commenced prior to the expiration of this five-year period, the Agency shall maintain the records until the completion of such litigation (including any associated appeals), claim or audit findings have been resolved and for a period of six (6) years thereafter. - 1.4 The records shall be made available to the County and Program Administrator, HUD and/or any of their authorized representatives, who shall have access to and the right to examine any of the said records during such period.
 This section shall survive the termination of this Agreement.